Interesting Facts About A-Rod's Salary

 Dollars Per At Bat

+During a typical year in A-Rod's career, he would bat 500 times.
+That's $58,000 per at bat!
 That's more than the average American makes in a year!
-Alex Rodriguez was a great hitter, and we wonder if the cash register noises in his head made it easier or harder to focus...
+Alex Rodriguez was a great hitter.
+I wonder if the cash register noises in his head made it easier or harder to focus...

-Ca-Ching!
+Cha-Ching!
 Another Hit!

+A-Rod averages 154 hits a year in his career, that's an amazing $188,311 per hit!
 Most people don't make this kind of money in several years of slaving away for 40–50 hours a week at their desks!

 Of course, most people couldn't get one hit at the plate in a million tries either.

-Here's some other ways to look at is salary compared to his success at the plate:
+Here are some other ways to look at is salary compared to his success at the plate:

-Doubles: $1,054,545 for each two bagger
+- Doubles: $1,054,545 for each two bagger

-Home Runs: $852,941 each if he hits 34
+- Home Runs: $852,941 each if he hits 34

 Now that we see the numbers, it's clear why A-Rod would fist pump every time the ball went over the fence.
-He could buy a couple new Lamborghinis with each home run!
+He could buy a couple of new Lamborghinis with each home run!